-In the old days, most enterprise tech buyers consulted leading analysts to pick the best software vendors, including reading analyst reports, such as the Gartner’s Magic Quadrant or the Forrester Wave, which offer great insights to evaluate vendors and products in a market like the mobile development one.
+In the old days, most enterprise tech buyers consulted leading analysts to pick the best software vendors, including reading analyst reports, such as the Gartner’s LCAP or the Forrester Wave, which offer great insights to evaluate vendors and products in a market like the mobile development one.

 But in the past months, a new evaluation trend gained so much momentum that it already surpassed analysts reports in reading volume: enterprise IT review sites, such as Gartner Peer Insights, G2 Crowd, and Capterra, provide software users’ opinions about a product or service from a vendor, in volumes we never had before.

 Why this shift?
 Because customer reviews give you hundreds of trusted opinions about the provider and the software capabilities from the perspective of those who actually use the platform (in raw and aggregate scores).
 For example, Gartner Peer Insights does a thorough check of each reviewer to make sure those leaving the reviews work where they say they do and are who they say they are.
 Therefore, the reviews are more in depth than analyst reports; it’s the real voice of users leaving their opinions as customers of the tech vendor and their experience with the product.